Nexmo/nexmo-developer/_use_cases/client-sdk-sendinblue-order-confirm.md

 This assumes you are using port 3000, but you can use any convenient free port.

-Add in your application ID from the installation section.
+Add in your application ID from the [Installation](/use-cases/client-sdk-sendinblue-order-confirm#installation) section.
 You can obtain your API key and secret from the [Nexmo Dashboard](https://dashboard.nexmo.com).

 The private key file will typically be `private.key`, unless you specified something else.